If a Gárda suspects a driver of drug driving, what additional test may they request?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-When a Gárda suspects a driver of drug driving, they may request a saliva sample as part of the assessment process.
-Saliva tests are a practical and non-invasive way to detect the presence of certain drugs in a person's system.
-These tests are designed to quickly assess recent drug use, which is critical in situations where impairment is suspected.
+When a Gárda suspects a driver of drug driving, they may request a saliva sample as an additional test.
+Saliva testing is a non-invasive way to screen for the presence of drugs in a person’s system.
+It allows for immediate results and can detect various substances, making it a practical tool for law enforcement in roadside drug testing scenarios.

 Subscribe